 - Question 17: What should our key measures of success be for probation providers, and how can we effectively encourage the right focus on those outcomes and on the quality of services?

-If you weren’t able to get to any of the consultation events, the MoJ has now published all the presentations.
+The MoJ has published all the presentations from its first round of engagement events.
 Click on the links below to access them: